Signed in as:

 The Township includes all of Havertown and sections of Bryn Mawr, Haverford, Ardmore, and Wynnewood, and Drexel HIll.

 With its charming tree-lined streets, lovely parks, and well-kept homes and lawns, Haverford Township, even with its sizable population, still feels like a village.
-It’s a place where Mom’s clubs, youth sports leagues, and scout troops flourish, and where hundreds of volunteer firefighters have served this community each year for nearly a century, and continue to do so.
+It’s a place where Mom’s clubs, youth sports leagues, and scout troops flourish.
+It's a place where hundreds of volunteer firefighters have served for nearly a century, and continue to do so to this day.

-Step into one of our neighborhoods and you’ll see residents sitting on their front porches, taking evening strolls, and turning their neighbors into life-long friends.
+Step into one of our neighborhoods and you’ll see residents relaxing on their front porches, taking evening strolls, and fostering life-long friendships with their neighbors.
 An astounding percentage of families have chosen to live here for generations, and new residents are amazed by the warmth of our community.

 Our people make Haverford Township a wonderful place!